kubernetes/website/docs/concepts/overview/extending.md

 ### Scheduler Extensions

 The scheduler is a special type of controller that watches pods, and assigns pods to nodes.
-The default scheduler can be be replaced entirely, while continuing to use other Kubernetes components, or [multiple schedulers](/docs/tasks/administer-cluster/configure-multiple-schedulers/) can run at the same time.
+The default scheduler can be replaced entirely, while continuing to use other Kubernetes components, or [multiple schedulers](/docs/tasks/administer-cluster/configure-multiple-schedulers/) can run at the same time.